Parameter (pmrf.Parameter)

 - as_free()[source]

-Returns a copy of self with fixed set to False.
+Return a copy of self with

 - Return type: